Table of Contents

 What are the characteristics of a good lead magnet?

 Good lead magnets are relevant to your customers.

-A good lead magnet helps you attract customers, so it needs to be highly relevant to the problem that your customer faces.
+Good lead magnet ideas help you attract customers.
+For this to work, your lead magnet needs to be highly relevant to the problem that your typical customer faces.

 Good lead magnets also put your customers in a buying mindset.